doobert0814/Wilson/README.md

 [ ] users will be able to view all movies

-[ ] users will be able to add movies to favorites :heart:
+[ ] users will be able to add movies to favorites via a :heart:
 <!-- Via a heart icon  -->

 [ ] users will be able to connect with a friend